FOOD SAFETY PROGRAM

 Any person wishing to serve or distribute food in Spokane County must obtain approval or a permit to operate issued by the Spokane Regional Health District (SRHD).
 For new establishments, permit applications must be submitted at least fourteen days prior to the projected date of opening or a penalty fee of 100% of the permit fee will be assessed.
 Construction plans must be approved before beginning construction, or an additional 50% of plan review fees will be charged.
 For change of ownership of an existing establishment, applications must be submitted far enough in advance to allow adequate time for processing and approval prior to the ownership change.
 Permit processing time may vary according to the type of operation and/or changes proposed.

-Food Establishment Permit Application (PDF)
+Food Establishment Permit Application (doc)

-Commissary Agreement (doc) NEW
+Commissary Agreement (doc)